wso2/product-microgateway/integration/test-integration/readme.md

 # Integration Tests

+### How to create APIs, Applications, and Subscriptions for testcases
+Add APIs, Applications, and Subscriptions to the json files in `integration/test-integration/src/test/resources/apimApisAppsSubs`
+These will be added to API Manager before starting any of the testcases

 ### How to Avoid API Manager restarting everytime the test are run

 1. Run the tests ones